TreazurePratt/Practice/README.md

-#myportfolio
+#MyPortfolio
-The is my portfolio
+This is my portfolio